 - Manage application and paperwork deadlines

-- Learn more about the College Advising Corps virtual advising pilot program.
+Learn more about the Class of 2019 College Advising Corps virtual advising pilot program.

-Students are under no obligation to sign up for either of these pilots and have the right to decline any interaction with the College Board or its partners.
+Students are under no obligation to sign up for any of these pilots and have the right to decline any interaction with the College Board or its partners.